dart-lang/site-www/src/tools/pub/pubspec.md

 ### Platforms

-When you [publish a package][], pub.dev automatically [detects the platforms that the package supports][platform support].
+When you [publish a package][], pub.dev automatically detects the platforms that the package supports.
 If this platform-support list is incorrect, use `platforms` to explicitly declare which platforms your package supports.